 - Buy organic food.
 Organic foods aren’t sprayed with pesticide, by definition, so there is less risk that you can ingest pesticides from food.

 - Read food labels and avoid ingredients you can’t pronounce or that are only identified by numbers.

 - Buy or make non-toxic cleaners.
 MindBodyGreen recommends baking soda, vinegar, and citrus.

 - Decorate with houseplants.
 Many types of plants reduce toxins and refresh indoor areas while reducing stress and boosting productivity.
 Specifically, NASA found that plants naturally eliminate benzene, formaldehyde, and trichloroethylene through their respiration process.
 As long as plants are potted in soil and have a root system, they’re helpful.

-- Kill bugs with natural, human food grade pest control that don’t release toxins into the air.
+- Kill bugs with safe pest control that don’t release toxins into the air.

-- Treat your home and yard with natural pest control that isn’t absorbed into the bloodstream.
+- Treat your home and yard with safe pest control that isn’t absorbed into the bloodstream.

 - Use natural beauty products.
 Whole Foods and Swanson both offer great options.